 )

 The prompt instructs the AI function.
-In our case some manuals contain content in multiple languages.
-In our case we add explicit instructions to extract only from English sections.
-We also instructed the function to leverage the specification tables in the documents.
+In our case, some manuals contain content in multiple languages.
+Here, we added explicit instructions to extract only from English sections.
+We also instructed it to prioritize the specification tables in the documents.

-The final step flattens the JSON result from ai_extract into strongly typed columns with descriptive column comments.
+The final step flattens the result from ai_extract into strongly typed columns with descriptive column comments.
 These comments are important because downstream Databricks components such as Genie Space leverage them to generate more accurate results.
-To generate those transformations you can leverage Genie Code - our autonomous AI agent in Databricks designed for data engineering, science, and analytics.
+Those transformations can be generated using Genie Code, an autonomous AI agent in Databricks designed for data engineering, science, and analytics.

 from pyspark import pipelines as dp